BlogThings To Do

 Handmade, Wearable, Improving With Age

 Moroccan leather craftsmanship is built on centuries of tanning tradition using natural vegetable dyes and pomegranate bark rather than synthetic chemicals.
-The result is leather that develops character over time.
-Babouches (traditional slippers), bags, belts, and poufs are the most practical purchases.
+The result is leather that develops real character over time.
+Babouches (traditional slippers), bags, belts, and poufs are the most practical purchases in this category.

 Handcrafted Moroccan leather bags at Souk Cherratine Marrakech